terra-money/classic-core/README.md

 **Key features:**

-- A family of stable-coins pegged to major currencies, at genesis SDR, USD, KRW, JPY, EUR, and CNY.
+- A family of stable-coins pegged to major currencies
-- Stability achieved by creating mining incentives that are countercyclical to Terra demand
+- Stability achieved by creating mining incentives that are _countercyclical_ to Terra demand
-- Delegated Proof-of-Stake (Tendermint) consensus formed over the mining token Luna
+- Delegated Proof-of-Stake (Tendermint) consensus formed over the staking token Luna
-- Zero-spread atomic swap amongst Terra currencies.
+- Zero-spread atomic swap amongst Terra currencies to flatten forex costs in global commerce

 **Terra Core** is a golang implementation of the Terra Protocol.